SubhroRoy/VSDSquadron_mini_research/README.md

 </figurecaption>
 </figure><br><br>

 Disassembling the sum1ron.o gives a bunch of assembly language code.
-We will have to fetch the main part.<br>
+We will have to fetch the main section.<br>